 Soon our walk ended, and a small clearing in the forest greeted our group with a sign pointing towards the cave.
 We began the slight ascent up to the cave’s opening.

 Visible from an overlook, St. Herman’s Cave awaited us down a length of stone carved steps and vines dangling from the cliff above.
-Although our group only paused along the outskirt of the cave, where daylight met the cave’s dark cavern, I could peer into its opening to see stalactites and stalagmites developing in the cave’s interior.
-The stalactites, hanging from cave’s ceiling, and stalagmites, protruding from the cave’s earth, are said to grow at a rate of one inch per 800 years.
+Although our group only paused along the outskirts of the cave, where daylight met the cave’s dark cavern, I could peer into its opening to see stalactites and stalagmites developing in the cave’s interior.
+The stalactites, hanging from the cave’s ceiling, and stalagmites, protruding from the cave’s earth, are said to grow at a rate of one inch per 800 years.

 As we turned our backs to the cave to begin our trek back to the Jeeps, the cool cave air reached through the opening and brushed the backs of our legs.
 I cannot wait to return!

-Do you have a change to suggest to this story?
+Have a suggestion for this story?
 We’d love for you to submit it!